jdcloudcom/en/documentation/Cloud-Security/Endpoint-Security/FAQ/FAQ.md

 **Q3: Does Endpoint Security need to be deployed and installed? **

-A3: Endpoint Security agent is built in the JD Cloud public system image, Endpoint Security function can be loaded automatically by directly selecting public image; users of existing virtual machine need to download installation package form official website for separate deployment.
+A3: Endpoint Security agent is built in the JD Cloud public system image, Endpoint Security function can be loaded automatically by directly selecting public image; users of existing virtual machines need to download installation package form official website for separate deployment.

 **Q4: Do the clients of Endpoint Security collect user information?
 What kind of data will the clients upload to the servers? **